North Houston family lays down foundation for new life following fire, thanks to local donations

 In addition, Pharris Photography is donating a family portrait session, helping to decorate the home.

-"Giving them something they can pass on to generations is why we do what we do," siad Joshua Farris.
+"Giving them something they can pass on to generations is why we do what we do," said Joshua Farris.
 "It's what we're very passionate about."

 The family has also started a GoFundMe page to help in their recovery process.